cakephp/docs/en/console-and-shells.rst

 interpreted as the command name.
 If you want to use arguments and options, you should use method names other than ``main``.

-Using Models in your shells
+Using Models in Your Shells
 ---------------------------

 You'll often need access to your application's business logic in shell utilities;